forestgrape/coronavirus/3_medical/diagnosis_and_viral_load.md

-## Diagnosis and Viral Load at Different Locations
+## Diagnosis at Different Locations with a Focus on Viral Load
 * *Upper Respiratory Tract:* For accessibility reasons investigating the upper respiratory is preferred.
 The viruses cause few (detectable) tissue damage.
 Sensitive virus detection methods such as PCR test/Antigen tests are able to detect viruses in the URT e.g. in nose mucus or saliva.
 * *Lower Respiratory Tract:* The largest number of susceptible cells to SARS-CoV-2 are in the lower respiratory tract.
   * Tissue damage can be observed there by imaging (CT/Xray).